josh-clarke/propass/DEVNOTES.md

 * [`babel.config.json`](https://github.com/josh-clarke/propass/blob/main/babel.config.json) - This file lets the Babel compiler know some project specific options for compiling this project.

-Here, we let Babel know it is converting from TypeScript
+Here, we let Babel know it is converting from TypeScript:

 ```json
 {